keboola/connection-docs/writers/bi-tools/gooddata/index.md

 up the writer.
 Either use the **Load data only** update mode, or be sure to understand what the consequences of changing your LDM are.

-After you set up the project, you should **Enable Access to Project**.
+After you set up the project, you can see the **Go To Project** button.
 This will allow you to login to the GoodData project from within your KBC project using [Single Sign-On (SSO)](https://help.gooddata.com/display/doc/Single+Sign-On+Overview).
+(SSO access works only for projects provisioned by Keboola.
+If you used an existing project, you will have to login on your own.)

 {: .image-popup}
 ![Screenshot - Access Project](/writers/bi-tools/gooddata/access-project.png)